aaronhuggins/node-x12/README.md

 ```

 ## Features
+Contributions by TrueCommerce up to April 2016:
-- Near-complete class object model of ASC X12 parts *
+- Near-complete class object model of ASC X12 parts
+- Parser
+- Query Engine

+Enhancements original to this fork:
-- Simplified object notation class for EDI (which allows JSON support)
+- Simplified object notation class for EDI (allows for easy JSON support)
-- Parser *
 - Streaming Parser (allows for parsing of large EDI files with reduced memory overhead)
 - Generator
-- Query Engine *
 - Transaction set to object mapping
 - Object to transaction set mapping
 - Support for fat EDI documents
 - Convenience methods for several generating/mapping scenarios
 - Intellisense support in VSCode with packaged type declarations

-Features marked with an asterisk were initially developed by TrueCommerce and released under an MIT license.
-Without the good work done by TrueCommerce up until 2016, this library would not exist.

 See the [API](/docs/API.md) for more information.